 6. Affordable Connectivity Program

 Qualified households in Vermont can save up to $30 per month on internet access through the Federal Affordable Connectivity Program.
-Those living on eligible Tribal territory can save up to $75 per month.
-A customer pays upwards of $10 but far less than $50 more toward purchasing a computer or tablet.
+Those living on eligible Tribal territory can save up to $75 monthly.
+A customer pays over $10 but far less than $50 more to purchase a computer or tablet.